ORGANISATION/COMPANYNTNU Norwegian University of Science and Technology

 - Wet lab molecular techniques (such as PCR, western blot, ELISA)

 - Spoken and written fluency in the English language

 Preferred selection criteria

-- Experience with running linear models in R.
+- Experience with running linear models in R will be an advantage

-- The successful candidate should be creative, with a strong ability to problem solving.
+- The successful candidate should be creative, with a strong ability to work problem oriented

 Salary and conditions